sensu/sensu-go-workshop/lessons/operator/10/README.md

 Silences are created on an ad hoc basis using `sensuctl`, the Sensu Silenced API, or the Sensu web app.
 Some popular use cases for silencing include alert acknowledgement, and overall reduction of alert fatigue.

+### The `not_silenced` filter

+Sensu's silencing implementation is intended to a broad variety of use cases.
+For this reason, silenced events are not automatically discarded by Sensu.
+Event processing can be disabled for silenced events using the built-in `not_silenced` event filter.
+This filter can be applied to handlers on a case-by-case basis.
+Most users typically enable the `not_silenced` filter on all alerting and incident management handlers (e.g. Slack or Pagerduty).
+To learn more about event filters in Sensu Go, please visit [Lesson 6][lesson-6].

 ### EXERCISE 1: Silence an Alert

 #### Scenario